contour-terminal/contour/README.md

 ## Configuration

 In order to set up Contour, it is necessary to modify the configuration file `contour.yml`, which is initially generated in the `$HOME/.config/contour` directory.
+Some features also require shell integration.
+These can be generated via the CLI (see below), these currently exist for zsh, fish and tcsh.

 ## Installing from source